l-margiela/olx-mcp/README.md

 # OLX MCP Server

-Why search for electro-trash in your area by yourself if Claude can do it for you?
+Why search for e-waste in your area by yourself if Claude can do it for you?

 100% AI slop.